Critical Language Scholarship

 Students should begin the application process in early Fall of the year in which they plan to apply.

 If you are interested in applying for the Critical Language Scholarship, please follow the steps listed below.

 - Review the information on this webpage to learn more about the fellowship, determine your eligibility to apply, and review upcoming deadlines and events.

-- After reviewing this information, if you have further questions, please make an appointment with a CUSE fellowships advisor or contact us at email@example.com.
+- After filling out this form, please make an appointment with a CUSE fellowships advisor or contact us at firstname.lastname@example.org.

 - If you decide to move forward with the application process, you may apply directly at the CLS website.